godisboy/DRPAN/README.md

 ## Introduction

-The dictionary `DRPAN` is the preliminary version of the work which has been published in ECCV 2018.
+The directory `DRPAN` is the preliminary version of the work which has been published in ECCV 2018.

-The dictionary `Pix2pixHD_DRPAN` is our extended work of combining pix2pixHD with DRPAN (Pix2pixHD+DRPAN).
+The directory `Pix2pixHD_DRPAN` is our extended work of combining pix2pixHD with DRPAN (Pix2pixHD+DRPAN).

-The dictionary `CycleGAN_DRPAN` is our extended work of improving CycleGAN by DRPAN (CycleGAN+DRPAN).
+The directory `CycleGAN_DRPAN` is our extended work of improving CycleGAN by DRPAN (CycleGAN+DRPAN).

 ## Citation
 ```